bbauska/TUMx-DWAPNx/README.md

 these attributes are names of characters from the Game of Thones novels.

-So, let\'s go back and look at the code that we generated in the first
+So, let&apos;s go back and look at the code that we generated in the first

 video.
-We\'re in our visualization.js file in the public section of our code
+We&apos;re in our visualization.js file in the public section of our code

 and we populated this loadData function by generating a HTTP request, defining

-what we\'re going to do with it after it successfully loaded the data and then
+what we&apos;re going to do with it after it successfully loaded the data and then

 sending it off.
-And now, we\'re going to start working a bit more with this
+And now, we&apos;re going to start working a bit more with this

-onload function and we\'re going to transform the response data that we had
+onload function and we&apos;re going to transform the response data that we had

 in a way that we can use it with D3 later on.
 So, D3 for generating